 This easy crochet beanie pattern is simple enough for you to use it to make your first-ever hat.
 That's right; you're a newbie to crochet, and you can learn how to crochet a beanie.
 This design uses only two crochet stitches: the chain stitch (what every crocheter learns first) and the simple single crochet stitch.

 Worked in the round, a few rounds of increases give the hat its shape and give you an excellent opportunity to practice some basic techniques and hone your skills.
 The instructions come with enough detail to help you through areas where a beginner might get stuck.

-The crochet beanie itself is a classic hat design that can be worked in a range of colors and sizes.
+The crochet beanie itself is a classic hat design that lends itself to variation in color and size.
 You will be proud to wear your first crochet hat.
-Then you will want to make a bunch of them to gift to everyone you know!
+Then you will want to make a bunch of them to give to everyone you know.

 - beg = beginning

 - ch = chain